 Potato – Russet (baking) potatoes are best for soups, as they break down well and serve to give a nice texture to the soup.
 Yellow-fleshed potatoes will work if that is what you have on hand.

-Cream – A splash of cream at the end of cooking is optional, but recommended.
+Heavy Whipping Cream – A splash of cream at the end of cooking is optional, but recommended, for the nicest soup texture.
+For a dairy-free version, you can omit the cream, use a dairy-free cream or substitute coconut cream.

 How to make carrot coriander soup

 This is a summary of the steps to make this carrot soup.
-Always refer to the Recipe Card below for the complete ingredient list and instructions when making the soup.
+Scroll down to the Recipe Card below for the complete ingredient list and instructions when making the soup.

 - Start the soup by melting the butter then add the onions.
 Cook the onions until softened.